 - Dietary Supplements: Glucosamine and chondroitin are natural compounds that aid cartilage preservation and formation.
 Coastline Orthopaedic recommends over-the-counter supplements sourced from animals for effective cartilage restoration.

 - Microfracture: By creating tiny holes in the damaged joint, this technique stimulates blood supply and encourages the growth of new cartilage, promoting healing.

 - Drilling: Similar to microfracture, drilling involves creating holes to stimulate blood supply and initiate new cartilage growth.
 It’s less precise but effective.

 - Abrasion Arthroplasty: Utilizing high-speed instruments, this method removes damaged cartilage, promoting healing.
 The procedure is performed using an arthroscope.

-Osteochondral Autograft Transplantation: Healthy cartilage tissue (graft) is taken from the bone that bears less weight and is transferred to the injured joint place.
-This method is used for smaller cartilage defects.
+- Osteochondral Autograft Transplantation: Healthy cartilage tissue from a low-weight-bearing bone area is transferred to the injured joint, suitable for smaller cartilage defects.

 - Osteochondral Allograft Transplantation: This technique involves transplanting cartilage tissue from a donor to the injured site, suitable for larger cartilage damage.

 - Autologous Chondrocyte Implantation: Healthy cartilage from another site is cultured in a lab and then implanted in the damaged area through open surgery, restoring function.